 It is sometimes overlooked by LinkedIn users, but a very important thing to do is to change the URL of your public profile to get positioned better on search engines.
 The format should be linkedin.com/in/name.
 You can change it in your profile settings.

 It may seem obvious, but your profile picture is the most important part of your profile or at least the one that will get more visibility.
 Companies have access to two things before they click and access your profile: your professional status and your profile picture; thus better pay attention to it.
-White or black background, professional outfit, not blurry and of course not cut.
+A good background, professional, not blurry and of course not cut.

 The visual impact of your profile is super important and LinkedIn not only does allow you to have a profile picture but also a cover picture and you should optimize it.
-This is an opportunity for you to highlight your skills, your industry, a recent achievement, etc. Host companies will definitely pay attention to it!
+This is an opportunity for you to highlight your skills, your industry of interest for your internship in Canada, a recent achievement, etc. Host companies will definitely pay attention to it!

-For example, if you are looking for an engineering internship in green energies, show that this is a cause that matters to you by using a picture like this:
+For example, if you are looking for an engineering internship in design in Canada, show that this is a cause that matters to you by using a picture like the image below.

 Once on your profile, the company will pay attention to the responsibilities you had during your past experiences to understand if you are the right fit for the position.
 There’s no word limit on LinkedIn; thus you should make the most of this feature!